Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Think of a professional athlete in any sport.
 The reality is that they are probably a master in only one or two of these areas.
 Football players demonstrate immense amounts of power and force during repeated intervals.
 But the average player is only in motion for 11 minutes total during a four-hour game.

-Basketball and soccer players move more than that at 3 miles and 7 miles respectively per game, but they don’t generate the power and force needed for football.
+Basketball and soccer players move more than that at 3 miles and 7 miles per game, respectively but they don’t generate the power and force needed for football.

 Complicating Factors